msalimkhani/msh/README.md

 # msh - mahdi shell

-a simple unix shell written in C for building:
+a simple unix shell written in C.

+for building:

 Linux:

 $ make